Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID: Experimental setup

 \subsection{Electronics, readout, and DAQ}

-A CAEN DT5202 readout module was chosen for the muon veto data acquisition (DAQ) system~\cite{CAEN_DAQ}, having single photoelectron energy resolution and timing resolution of 0.5\,ns.
+A CAEN DT5202 readout module was chosen for the muon veto data acquisition (DAQ) system~\cite{CAEN_DAQ}, having single photoelectron energy resolution and a timing resolution of 0.5\,ns.
 This unit is designed to provide a bias voltage to SiPMs and read out the signals of a large array of detectors using a single cable.
 CAEN's DT5202 readout software was modified to store the output in \texttt{binary} files for posterior use by the analysis framework \texttt{Janus}~\cite{JANUS}.
-Information, such as integrated charge, trigger time, and timestamp, is stored in the output file.
+Information such as integrated charge, trigger time, and timestamp is stored in the output file.
 The CAEN DT5202 module contains two Citiroc-1A chips~\cite{Citiroc}, each consisting of 32 channels, for a total of 64 channels.
 The relevant trigger modes are described below in brief; please consult the CAEN DT5202 manual for further detail~\cite{CAEN_DAQ}.

 The discriminator output for each the module's 64 channels acts as a self-trigger, and the \texttt{TLOGIC} trigger source generates a trigger signal from logical combinations of these self-triggers.
-For Prototype 1, the 2.5\,cm single panel prototype, the \texttt{T-OR} logic trigger is used.
+For Prototype 1, the 2.5\,cm single panel module, the \texttt{T-OR} logic trigger is used.
 In this mode, an event is triggered when any of the active CAEN DT5202 channels self-trigger, and the output signals from all active channels are saved.
 The \texttt{AND2\_OR32} logic trigger is used for Prototype 2, which consists of a pair of 1\,cm panels operating in coincidence.
-In this mode, an event is triggered whenever any pair of consecutive channels (e.g., channels 0 and 1, or channels 2 and 3, but not channels 1 and 2) from a Citiroc-1A chip have self-triggers that overlap by at least one clock cycle, or 8\,ns.
+In this mode, an event is triggered whenever any pair of consecutive (even, odd)-ordered channels (e.g., channels 0 and 1, or channels 2 and 3, but not channels 1 and 2) from a Citiroc-1A chip have self-triggers that overlap by at least one clock cycle, or 8\,ns.
+The panel on the top in Prototype 2 is connected even channels (0, 2, ..., 14) and the bottom panel is connected to odd channels (1, 3, ..., 15).

 Input signals received by the CAEN DT5202 are sent simultaneously through two pre-amplifiers: a high gain amplifier and a low gain amplifier (see figure~\ref{daq_schem}).
 There is approximately a $10\, \times \,$ difference in amplification between the two.
 This functionality allows for access to both single p.e. peaks and the broader energy spectrum for a single dataset via the high gain and low gain information, respectively.